google/dawn/docs/tint/extensions/chromium_experimental_dynamic_binding.md

 # Chromium Experimental Dynamic Binding

-The `chromium_experimental_dynamic_binding` is an experimental extension that allows using a new `resource_binding` type.
-This provides the needed basis for dynamic binding (a.k.a. bind-less).
+The `chromium_experimental_dynamic_binding` is an experimental extension that provides different prototype options to support the WebGPU bindless prototypes.

+There are currently two different prototypes included in this extension:

+* A `resource_binding` type.
+* A `Resource Table which is accessible through `getResource` and `hasResource`

 # Status